What To Wear Traveling In Pakistan As A Female

 Outside of mosques, you don’t need to cover your head.
 You should always have a scarf with you.
 This is a good thing to have when you’re in religious places, or when you’re in places like bazaars where people stare at you.
-They are the scarves that women put across their chests to keep men from looking at their boobs.

 - Mix your own clothes with things from the area